piranna/piranna.github.io/pages/hire-me.md

 standards Apple computers were a simbol of quality and things well done and a creative tool.
-It's documented that he wanted macOS to be an Open Source operating system like Linux, and this was not possible because by doing so, Microsoft would not port Office suite to it.
+It's documented that he wanted macOS to be an Open Source operating system like Linux, and this was not possible because by doing so, Microsoft would have not ported Office suite to it.
 Something similar happened with iTunes Store, where he doesn't want to use DRM on their published songs, allowing them to be freely usable and redistribuible, and he was forced to add it by an exigence of discrographic records.
 This kind of ideals about free and open knowledge and culture are something I totally feel identified myself with.